druidic.org

 Words

 Among poets the Earl of Rochester is a hero - here is some of his stuff, an ongoing project of mine.
 Americans (in particular) should be warned, some of it is extremely filthy and all the better for that...
 I have penned a few trifles myself, usually when something annoys me - though I claim no merit for them whatsoever.
-Then there is Philip Larkin, the finest english language poets of the last few centuries.
+Then there is Philip Larkin, the finest English language poet of the last few centuries.
 Pope, Dryden and the Metaphysicals - and the ineffable Sonneteer himself.

 I also admire John Aubrey, those who know me will recognise a few similarities...